Rare-event detection in a backward-facing-step flow using live optical-flow velocimetry: observation of an upstream jet burst: Extreme event detection

 For the baseline samples (Fig.~\ref{fig:probes_comp}), the local state is oscillatory with small deviations around their mean values in both components.
 In contrast, the detected event exhibits a large excursion to $Z<-6$ in both $u$ and $v$, indicating a clear departure from the \textit{normal} state of the flow (locally).
 This departure is even more pronounced in Fig.~\ref{fig:energy_comp}, where the energy proxies reach $Z>20$ for both components, while the baseline acquisitions remain below $Z\approx4$.

-Fig.~\ref{fig:phase_space} presents the phase diagram of the velocity probes for the 3 random time-series and the detected event.
+Fig.~\ref{fig:phase_space} presents the phase diagram of the velocity time-series measured at probe $n^{o}$1 for the 3 random time-series and the detected event.
 The random experiments show oscillatory trajectories well centered around a fix point close to the origin.
-The fix point is not the same for all, however they oscillate in a region between $Z(u)\approx\pm2$ and $Z(v)\approx\pm2$.
-In contrast, if the detected event presents also an oscillatory behavior, it also exhibits a strange and unique trajectory that departs form its fixed point beyond $Z<-6$ in both components.
+The fix point is not the same for all, however they oscillate in well-defined regions between $Z(u)\approx\pm2$ and $Z(v)\approx\pm2$.
+In contrast, the detected event exhibits a strange and unique trajectory that departs form its oscillatory behavior around a fixed point, beyond $Z<-6$ in both components.
 This atypical trajectory is a clear signature of local temporal chaos in dynamical systems \cite{Tailleur2006ProbingRP}, confirming that the fluid flow is taken out of its \textit{normal} state, at least locally.

 The previous results demonstrate that the local state of the flow undergoes a pronounced excursion during the detected event.
-The question is then : can this strong deviation of the statistics be associated to a peculiar event in the flow history ?
-To try to identify the origin of this excursion, the velocity fields and the fluctuating kinetic energy (FKE) have been analyzed.
+The question is then: is this strong deviation of the statistics associated to a peculiar event in the flow history ?
+To try to identify the physical origin of this excursion, the velocity fields and the fluctuating kinetic energy (FKE), recorded around the extreme event, have been analyzed.
 The FKE is obtained from the fluctuation fields with Reynolds decomposition (Eq.~\ref{eq:re_dec}), computed and normalized by the free-stream kinetic energy (Eq.~\ref{eq:fke}):

 The analysis was limited to the streamwise region $0 \le x/h \le 10$, where the relevant dynamics occur.